ProfessorShroom/PlutoPoint-Installer/README.md

 ### Changelog

+**Update 6.1.14.1**

+Added multiple password support for IP check, this will allow temporary usaged by multiple different people if needed.

 **Update 6.1.14.0**

 IP addresses are now encrypted.

 Added password protection if the installer is run from a different IP address from one of the listed safe IP's.

 **Update 6.1.13.0**